Tutor Resume Done Right (Expert Tips + Free Templates)

 • Use action verbs: As you highlight your achievements and background to the recruiter, you should focus on utilizing action verbs as much as possible.
 Action words draw more attention to your achievements.
 For example, “formulated,” “identified,” “educated,” and “developed” are suitable action verbs to help you showcase your skills and how you can do a great job in your new role.

-• Do not list generic skills: Although there are different skills you are expected to have as a tutor, do not just list generic ones.
+• Do not list generic skills: Although there are unique skills you are expected to have as a tutor, do not just list generic ones.
 There needs to be a reason that all the skills are listed on your resume, so try to give specific examples and link them with a skill.
 For example, rather than saying that you are good at teaching, describe specific aspects of teaching that you excel at.
-For example, you can write that you have experience tutoring elementary mathematics or have previously worked with high school children.
+For example, you can say that you have experience tutoring elementary mathematics or have previously worked with high school children.

-• Do not send without proofreading: Always take the time to proofread the resume before sending it.
+• Do not send without proofreading: Always take the time to proofread before sending it.
 It is not professional to send a resume for a tutoring position that contains multiple grammar and spelling mistakes.
-Use spell check or have someone else review the document to ensure it is error-free.
+Use a spell check or have someone else review the document to ensure it is error-free.

 • Do not get wordy: While you want to ensure you include adequate information about yourself as a tutor, you do not want the resume to get too wordy.
 When your descriptions get too long, it can make the resume appear cluttered and lose the interest of the hiring managers.
-Keep every section of the resume brief and relevant.
+Keep every section brief and relevant.
 Use data and statistics to support your credentials.

 Frequently Asked Questions